EducationalTestingService/rsmtool/doc/config_rsmtool.rst

     All evaluation metrics (e.g., kappa and pearson correlation) are automatically computed for *both* scaled and raw scores.

-.. _subgroups:
+.. _subgroups_rsmtool:

 subgroups *(Optional)*
 """"""""""""""""""""""
-A list of grouping variables used to generating analyses by those defined subgroups.
+A list of column names indicating grouping variables used for generating analyses specific to each of those defined subgroups.
 For example, ``["prompt, gender, native_language, test_country"]``.
 These subgroup columns need to be present in both training *and* evaluation data.
 If subgroups are specified, ``rsmtool`` will generate:

     - description of the data by each subgroup;
     - boxplots showing the feature distribution for each subgroup on the training set; and
     - tables and barplots showing system-human agreement for each subgroup on the evaluation set.

-.. _general_sections:
+.. _general_sections_rsmtool:

 general_sections *(Optional)*
 """""""""""""""""""""""""""""
 A list specifying which sections should be included into the final report.
 By default, all of the sections below are included.

-    - ``data_description``: Shows the total number of responses in training and evaluation set, along with any responses have been excluded due to non-numeric features/scores or :ref:`flag columns <flag_column>`.
+    - ``data_description``: Shows the total number of responses in training and evaluation set, along with any responses have been excluded due to non-numeric features/scores or :ref:`flag columns <flag_column_rsmtool>`.

-    - ``data_description_by_group``: Shows the total number of responses in training and evaluation set for each of the :ref:`subgroups <subgroups>` specified in the configuration file.
+    - ``data_description_by_group``: Shows the total number of responses in training and evaluation set for each of the :ref:`subgroups <subgroups_rsmtool>` specified in the configuration file.
 This section only covers the responses used to train/evaluate the model.

     - ``feature_descriptives``: Shows the descriptive statistics for all raw  feature values included in the model: